 It is important to locate the unit as close as possible to the drain, preferably a floor drain.

 The drip tray usually drains into a black box (known as a catch basin), which in turn, drains into a vinyl tube.
 The vinyl tube from the black box must be kept as vertical (steep) as possible since there are always coffee grinds that will drain.
-In general, for every foot of hose that goes horizontal, the drain hose needs to drop one inch in the direction of the drain.
-If the vinyl tube is installed horizontally for more than one foot without the one inch drop, there is a greater potential for the vinyl hose to clog with grinds.
+In general, for every foot of drain hose that goes horizontal, the drain hose needs to drop one inch in the direction of the drain.
+If the vinyl tube is installed horizontally for more than one foot without the one-inch drop, there is a greater potential for the vinyl hose to clog with grinds.
 This usually occurs when the vinyl hose is installed horizontally between the machine and the counter.
 Keep the vinyl drain hose from being pinched and connect it to the floor drain.

 It is vital that proper power is readily available prior to installation.
-Please note that grinders require 110 volt receptacles to be located nearby with a connection to a circuit breaker independent of the espresso machine circuit breaker.
-For proper operation and un-interrupted operation, all commercial espresso machines should have dedicated circuits.
+Please note that grinders require 110-volt receptacles to be located nearby with a connection to a circuit breaker independent of the espresso machine circuit breaker.
+For proper operation and uninterrupted operation, all commercial espresso machines should have dedicated circuits.

 - 220 Volt Machines – Two grouphead units require single phase power that utilize a NEMA configuration L6-20 type plug and a twenty (20) amp dedicated circuit.
 Three Grouphead units require single phase power that utilize a NEMA configuration L6-30 type plug and a thirty (30) amp dedicated circuit.

 Most espresso machines offer measurements at the base of the unit.
-These measurements do not include extra working space needed for outward steam wands, portafilters, groupheads, accessories at the top of the machine, etc. Therefore, when planning space for an espresso machine, please make sure to add an extra 4 inches of space from the back wall of the espresso machine or grinder, minimum 12 inches for each side, and minimum 6 inches in front of the espresso machine.
+These measurements DO NOT INCLUDE extra working space needed for outward steam wands, portafilters, groupheads, accessories at the top of the machine, etc. Therefore, when planning space for an espresso machine, please make sure to add an extra 4 inches of space from the back wall of the espresso machine or grinder, minimum 12 inches for each side, and minimum 6 inches in front of the espresso machine.
 This recommendation is only a general rule of thumb, and the measurements could be more, but usually not less.